LedgeDash/unum/docs/data-store.md

 # Data store (wip)

+unum can use any addressable/indexable data stores, that is you can read and write individual items by their names.
+This includes blob storages, KV stores, file systems.

+Example of services that cannot work as unum intermediary data store are pub/sub messaging services, queues.

 The intermediary data store is configured at the workflow granularity.
 All functions in a workflow share the same intermediary data store.

 Programmers specify an intermediary data store in the workflow's `unum-template.yaml`under `Globals`.
 Two values need to be given: